 I was working on a PhD in mathematics, focusing on set theory, when I encountered the philosophical puzzle of mathematical truth and undecidability: what should we say about the truth of statements of set theory that cannot be proved or disproved from the standard axioms?
 Wondering about this, I turned my attention to philosophy, and my interest in mathematical truth grew into an interest in the nature of truth and justification more generally.
 I did my Philosophy PhD at the University of California, Irvine, in the Department of Logic and Philosophy of Science, and wrote a dissertation on truth, supervised by Penelope Maddy.

 I’ve been at the University of Waterloo since 2004.
-Before that, I was a Mellon Fellow in the Humanities at Stanford University, and a few years ago I spent a semester as a Visiting Assistant Professor at the Philosophy Department of the University of Michigan.
-In 2011 I won an award from the Social Science and Humanities Research Council of Canada for my project “Moral Reasoning in a Pluralistic World;” my book on that subject was published with McGill-Queen’s University Press in 2015.
+Before that, I was a Mellon Fellow in the Humanities at Stanford University, and in 2008 I spent a semester as a Visiting Assistant Professor at the Philosophy Department of the University of Michigan.